Calm your chaos with meditation: Your free guide on how to de-stress and ignite your inner light with only 1% effort every day

 A you that feels less stress and has ignited the light within!

-Forming new and healthy habits can be a challenge and one question I get asked all the time is “How can I make meditation and energy work a regular part of my routine?”
+One question I get asked all the time is “How can I make meditation and energy work a regular part of my routine, especially when I barely have time for myself?”

 We’re going to look at exactly how to do that in this guide, but first let’s take a look at the haras – the foundation of your Qi or life energy source within your body.